vimalaraniA/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Program:

-Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
+Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in tuse with SGD regressor.

-DEVELOPED BY : DHIRAVIYA S
+DEVELOPED BY : VIMALA RANI A

-REGISTER NO: 212223040041
+REGISTER NO: 212223040240
 ```
 import numpy as np
 from sklearn.datasets import fetch_california_housing